jasonliancatalyst/catalyst-env-init/README.md

 Scripts to set up the local Moodle environment.

-These scripts make minimum interaction possible during the Moodle environment setup process.
+It will only need minimum interaction during the Moodle environment setup process.

 ## Instructions